-After the refrigeration system has been pressure-treated and proven leak-free, it is recommended that the system be dehydrated with a vacuum pump to 1000 microns for the first two evacuations and 500 microns on the third.
-The triple evacuation method requires evacuating the system three successive times and breaking each vacuum with dry refrigerant.
-Allow the pressure to rise above atmospheric pressure.
+After the refrigeration system has been pressure-tested and proven leak-free, it is recommended that the system be dehydrated with a vacuum pump to 1000 microns for the first two evacuations and 500 microns on the third.
+The triple evacuation method requires evacuating the system three successive times and breaking the first two vacuums with dry nitrogen.
+The third vacuum would be broken with the refrigerant specified for the system.